amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-31 Binary to gray converter
     Gray Code is similar to binary code except its successive number differs by only a single bit.
 Hence, it has importance in communication systems as it minimizes error occurrence.
 They are also useful in rotary, optical encoders, data acquisition systems, etc.

+#### Day-32 Gray to Binary Converter
+	Verilog code for converting 4-bit Gray code to 4-bit Binary code.
+Gray code is a binary numeral system where two successive values differ in only one bit.
+This conversion is useful in various digital systems where error minimization during transitions is critical.